 Visit the Kelowna-Kasugai Sister City Association Facebook page for more information.

 Review the program guidelines for more information on the management and administration of Sister City relationships through liaison, reporting and agreements with both the Sister City and sponsor organization.

 Kelowna was in a Sister City relationship with Veendam from 1979-2017

 The BC Dragoons (an Okanagan regiment) were stationed in the vicinity of Veendam, The Netherlands, at the end of World War II, and lived and stayed with Veendam families for an extended period.
 The close relationships formed were celebrated through the first exchange visit in 1971, when a delegation from the Dragoons returned to Veendam.
 Veendam citizens continue to celebrate the Dragoons as their “liberators” and, by extension, Kelowna visitors to Veendam have been the beneficiaries of overwhelming hospitality.

 The Sister City relationship with Veendam was formalized by Council resolution in 1979.
 This Sister City relationship recognized the important role played by the BC Dragoons during the liberation of Holland in 1945.
 Numerous city delegations, veteran visitors and student/teacher exchanges occurred between the two communities.

-In 2017 it was realized that the Sister City relationship between Veendam and Kelowna was at an end.
-We are appreciative of the opportunity that residents in both community's had to foster friendships and promote understanding.
+In 2017, it was realized that the Sister City relationship between Veendam and Kelowna was at an end.
+We’re appreciative of the opportunity that residents in both communities had to foster friendships and promote understanding.